-Accretive Health Inc. (AH) tumbled by the most ever after Minnesota’s attorney general alleged that the company improperly posted debt collectors in hospital emergency rooms and at the bedsides of patients.
+Accretive Health Inc. (AH:US) tumbled by the most ever after Minnesota’s attorney general alleged that the company improperly posted debt collectors in hospital emergency rooms and at the bedsides of patients.

-Accretive dropped (AH) 42 percent to $10.75 in New York today, the most since the debt-collection company first sold shares to the public in 2010.
+Accretive dropped (AH:US) 42 percent to $10.75 in New York today, the most since the debt-collection company first sold shares to the public in 2010.

 Minnesota Attorney General Lori Swanson is suing Chicago- based Accretive for violations of U.S. and state patient-privacy and debt-collection laws.
 She said patients at Fairview Health Services, a Minnesota hospital chain, were pressured for payment before they received care in some cases and that Accretive’s debt collectors didn’t properly disclose their role.